litebase/litebase/docs/litebase_query_transfer_protocol.md

 # Litebase Query Transfer Protocol

-Litebase Query Transfer Protocol (LQTP) is a binary protocol designed to work on top of HTTP for efficient communication between clients and the Litebase Server.
+Litebase Query Transfer Protocol (LQTP) is a binary protocol designed to work on top of HTTP for efficient communication between clients and Litebase Server.
 While Litebase Server generally performs operations using an HTTP JSON API, this protocol is provided specifically for executing database queries.
 LQTP offers more efficient communication with the ability to stream queries using bi-directional communication over a persistent TCP connection.

 ## Why LQTP?